fhildeb/lukso-node-guide/3-system-setup/06-firewall-config.md

 sudo ufw status
 ```

-Every row within the list has a number, stating by 1.
+Every row within the list has a number, starting with 1.
 If you want to delete the rule in the second row, type:

 ```sh
 sudo ufw delete 2
 ```

-If your ports are alright, we can continue setting up the brute force protection that will utilize the firewall.
+If your ports are alright, we can continue setting up the brute force protection to utilize the firewall.